nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 ### 2.1.
 Create a profile

-We're still working inside the `nextflow.config` file, but we're going to restructure how we write the configuration.
+We're still working inside the `nextflow.config` file, but we're going to restructure how we write the configuration for the `docker` and `conda` directives.

 _Before:_